Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Problem Formulation

-Let $I=(I_t)_{t\in[0,T]}$ represent the SoC of the hybrid BESS over the operating horizon $[0,T]$.
-The SoC process quantifies the stored energy in MWh and is taken to be Markovian, subject to charge/discharge rate constraints and capacity constraints.
-The dynamics of $I$ is given by:
+Let $I=(I_t)_{t\in[0,T]}$ denote the SoC process of stored energy in units MWh. $(I_t)$ is Markovian, subject to charge/discharge rate constraints and capacity constraints, with dynamics:

-where $B_t$ is the controlled charge/discharge rate in MW at time $t$ and $0 < \eta \leq 1$ is the dimensionless charge/discharge efficiency parameter.
-Positive $B_t>0$ denotes charging, while $B_t<0$ represents discharging, so that $\eta$ captures charging inefficiencies, which means that the battery dissipates more energy than it discharges and accumulates less energy than it charges \shortcite{tankov_wind_BESS,Stochastic_MPC_PV_BESS,Kordonis_BESS_control}.
+where $(B_t)_{t\in[ 0,T]}$ is the controlled charge/discharge rate process in units MW, a continuous decision variable. $B_t>0$ denotes charging, while $B_t<0$ represents discharging. $\eta \in (0,1)$ denotes the dimensionless charge/discharge efficiency parameter that captures charging inefficiencies, which means that the battery dissipates more energy than it discharges and accumulates less energy than it charges \parencite{Kordonis_BESS_control,Stochastic_MPC_PV_BESS}.
 Typical values for $\eta$ are around 90-95\%.
+The SoC bounds are given by the battery capacity constraints: